Fruit Nursery

 Notes: Hinnomaki Red is somewhat unique in its color, and maybe a little sweeter flesh taste.
 Gooseberries are a unique flavor and so worth adding to your nursery.
 You will get better production with annual pruning, in the winter, removing the oldest branches.
 My experience is the somewhat thorny plants are not particularly attractive in the fall and winter, so maybe not front and center, where you want a nice view.

-Pixwell Gooseberry:
+Pixwell Gooseberry: Sold Out

 Fruit Color and Taste: Medium size, maintain green, then take on a slight pinkish tint when fully ripe.